MITgcm/MITgcm/doc/contributing/contributing.rst

 It is possible for other users (besides the maintainers) to examine or even download your pull request; see :ref:`sec_pullreq`.

-The current review team is Jean-Michel Campin, Ed Doddridge, Chris Hill, Oliver Jahn, and Jeff Scott.
+The current review team is Jean-Michel Campin, Chris Hill, Oliver Jahn, Martin Losch, Jeff Scott, Timothy Smith, and Ou Wang.

 .. _sec_code_style_guide: